amblelabs/stargate-wiki/content/blocks/stargate.md

 ### Wormholes

 - A wormhole is what you "travel" throught when entering an active stargate.
 In game it looks like **this** but will change color depending on the gate type.
-In survival if you; go into the reciving gates wormhole, OR walk into the kawoosh.
-YOU WILL DIE (if you are are in creative mod, you will be just fine.
+In survival if you; go into the receiving gates wormhole, OR walk into the kawoosh.
+YOU WILL DIE (if you are in creative mode, you will be just fine.
 Also in creative you can go through both ways of an active stargate)

 ![wormhole](images/wormhole.png)